Turnipseed Visitor Information

 Metal Detecting and Magnet Fishing

 Metal detectors and magnet fishing may be used to look for an item you have specifically lost, but not to "treasure hunt" in general.
-The Park Manager must be notified and grant permission in advance of using a metal detector or magnet fishing to search for a personal lost item.
+The Preserve Manager must be notified and grant permission in advance of using a metal detector or magnet fishing to search for a personal lost item.

 Drones/RC Vehicles/Model Rockets

-Due to the increasing use of Unmanned Aircraft, Remote Control Vehicles and Model Rockets, Wake County Parks, Recreation and Open Space (PROS) has developed a policy to protect park resources and ensure an enjoyable experience for all park visitors.
+Due to the increasing use of Unmanned Aircraft, Remote Control Vehicles and Model Rockets, Wake County Parks, Recreation and Open Space (PROS) has developed a policy to protect park resources and ensure an enjoyable experience for all preserve visitors.
 Please review the policy for additional details.

 Where did the name Turnipseed come from?